-It is entirely possible to calibrate the bridge-balance by ear.
-In fact, this is an excellent approach.
-It should be noted, this is a fine balance adjustment, the tonal differences are subtle.
-There is no element of quality expressed in the control calibration: +4 is no better than -4.
+It is possible to use test records to make this optional adjustment.
+However, it is entirely possible to calibrate the bridge-balance by ear.
+It should be noted, this is a fine balance adjustment, the tonal differences are subtle, and that there is no element of quality expressed in the control calibration: +4 is no better than -4.
 The numbers simply relate to the degree of adjustment from the nominal balance condition at the zero (12 o'clock) position.